alvesgf16/wr-tactics/README.md

 **Benefits:**

-- **Smaller API containers**: 30MB vs 230MB when scraper dependencies excluded
+- **Smaller API containers**: 30MB vs 230MB when scraper dependencies are excluded
 - **Faster cold starts**: Less installation overhead on platforms like Render
 - **Clear separation**: API and scraper can be deployed independently
 - **Cost efficiency**: Lighter containers use fewer resources